As a team lead, it is your duty to maximize your Quality Assurance (QA) team productivity.

 - Product Quality: There should be no defects found in the production stage.

-This is what Ishfaq had to say regarding reducing the number of bugs before production:
+Here is what Zia had to say regarding reducing the number of bugs before production:

 “Exhaustive or complete testing is impossible.
 Occasionally, a client comes around after several rounds of our own testing and locates a major bug that we should’ve picked on.
 While there is always a possibility, ensuring a complete understanding of the product and utilizing proper tools is essential to negate this risk as much as possible”.

-Furthermore, a test management tool, such as Kualitee, should tell how you are doing as team and as an individual, both.
+Furthermore, a test management tool, such as Kualitee, makes things easier by showing your progress as team and as an individual, both.
 After all, a significant part of individual effort contributes to team effort, so both go hand in hand to some extent.

-When do you know when productivity is good?
+When do you know that productivity is good?

 Research industry benchmarks for your industry/project